 Use your mouse wheel to scroll up and down or use a grab and drag.
 We're all about choices here.

 The List View is a great view for reviewing subtitles, and fixing small changes in sentences.
-Here you can play the video and the follow along.
+Here you can play the video and follow along.
 It's easier to see what's ahead for longer stretches.

 You can edit the subtitles by clicking the subtitle you want and editing it on the left.
 If functions much like the Left Sidebar in the Timeline View, but now you can see the subtitle included.